11 Monogamous Animals That Mate For Life (It’s Not Just Penguins)

 Animals that mate for life: macaroni penguin

 Do penguins mate for life?
 Well, some, but not all.
 However, more than 90 percent of birds are monogamous animals, though none of them show affection quite like macaroni penguins.
 These adorable couples dance when they see each other, called “an ecstatic display.”
 They puff up their chests, swing their heads side to side, and make a gurgling-like sound.
 Once their baby is born, the father looks after the chick while the mother hunts for food.
-Check out these amazing photos of baby animals and their mamas from National Geographic.

 Animals that mate for life: sandhill crane